 Low profile head facilitates space saving and safety.

 This is an improvement on the popular Hex Socket Head Cap Screw.
 Instead of an Allen drive, the Hexalobular drive or Torx eliminates the few shortcomings of the allen drive.
 Torx being a slipless drive is also able to take more tightening torque making this an extremely reliable screw option.

 Low Head Allen Cap Screw

 Low head socket cap screws to Din 7984, often referred to as allen head bolts, have a hexagonal recess and is driven using a hex wrench or insert bit.
-These are high in strength and precision; designed to be used in special applications where head height clearance is a problem.
+These are designed to be used in special applications where head height clearance is a problem.
 Because of their reduced head height and smaller socket size, they normally cannot be preloaded as high as a standard socket head cap screw and should not be subjected to high dynamic loads.